Everything you need to dress-up like Jem, Pizzazz or Synergy

 idea of what Hasbro was planning.
 So Mattel came up

 with Barbie and the Rockers to release in 1986.
-So February
+To throw

-To throw Mattel off the scent, Hasbro faked dropping
+Mattel off the scent, Hasbro faked dropping the doll

-the doll line.
-By limiting pre-toy fair communications
+line.
+By limiting pre-toy fair communications and strategically

 With the doors opening at Toy Fair 1986, all the questions

 and speculations were put to rest.
-As spectators see
+As spectators saw

 Jem/Jerrica, Kimber, Aja, Shana, Roxy, Stormer, Pizzazz